 Still not sure why you beat yourself up or how to stop?
 Talking to someone can really help you to handle whatever life throws at you.
 It’s a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to a therapist rather than a friend or family member.
+Speak to a therapist about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can help you to challenge your inner critic and build a more positive internal voice while growing your self-esteem in the process.

 While you may try to work through this yourself, it may be a bigger issue than self-help can address.
 And if it is affecting your mental well-being, relationships, or life in general, it is a significant thing that needs to be resolved.